INTI-CMNB/kibot_variants_arduprog/README.md

   So what we use is **+USB,+XTAL** this makes the components available for both variants.
 - The J4 case is handled in a different way.
 KiBoM filters removes any component mentioning the **DNF** word in the config.
 So we can just use it.

-Now we know what to use we'll add the *Config* field to the mentioned components.
+Now that we know what to use we'll add the *Config* field to the mentioned components.
 To make it faster we can add it to one component, lets say to J4, and then use the *Tools -> Edit symbol fields* menu option.
 Here is what we should have in the *Config* field: